PTSD Awareness Month: Common Symptoms, Diagnosis, And Treatment

 Some people who experience a traumatic event may cope and heal with time.
 However, when someone struggles to move past the event or function in daily life, they may be living with a mental health condition.

-Who can be diagnosed with PTSD?
+Who can be diagnosed with post-traumatic stress disorder (PTSD)?

 In the past, PTSD was often only considered in the case of soldiers and other war veterans.
 However, psychological research has developed, and researchers know that anyone at any age or life stage can develop PTSD—not just veterans.
 Women are most likely to be diagnosed with PTSD.